lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 ### Deposit Tracking

-All deposits made after the accounting report reference slot were not included in the accounting report and therefore must be accounted for separately.
+Each accounting report only covers deposits made up to its reference slot.
+Any deposits made after that slot are not yet in the report, so the protocol should track them on its own until the next report picks them up.

 **Currently**, deposits are tracked through validator counters.
 When ETH moves from the buffer to the Deposit Contract: